-I researched extensively in preparation for my trip and it seemed like a good idea to set up a small guide, as the city can become overwhelming for the first time visit.
+I researched a lot before my trip.
+Therefore, it seemed like a good idea to put together a small guide, because Tokyo can become overwhelming for the first time visit.

-These are some of the things I recommend doing if you visit Tokyo for the first time!
+Without further ado, these are some of the things I recommend doing when visiting Tokyo for the first time!

 Japan has 4 completely contrasting seasons.